vladofilipovic/universal-optimizer/docs/source/problems_to_be_solved_max_ones.rst

 * Max Ones Problem.
 Problem is represented with class :ref:`MaxOnesProblem<py_max_ones_problem>`.

     - `BitArray` representation for solution of Max Ones Problem.
-Implementation of the solution with such representation is given with class :ref:`MaxOneProblemBinaryBitArraySolution <py_max_ones_problem_bit_array_solution>`.
+Implementation of the solution with such representation is given with class :ref:`MaxOnesProblemBinaryBitArraySolution <py_max_ones_problem_bit_array_solution>`.

     - `int` representation for solution of Max Ones Problem.
-Implementation of the solution with such representation is given with class :ref:`MaxOneProblemBinaryIntSolution <py_max_ones_problem_int_solution>`.
+Implementation of the solution with such representation is given with class :ref:`MaxOnesProblemBinaryIntSolution <py_max_ones_problem_int_solution>`.